Campus Police parking policy

 staff agree to park in appropriate, designated areas.

-- The College Police are responsible for the administration and enforcement of these
+- The Campus Police are responsible for the administration and enforcement of these

 regulations and may impose traffic control restrictions as required.